boguszjelinski/taxidispatcher/README.md

 # taxi dispatcher
 ## How to optimally dispatch taxi cabs with linear programming

 This repository contains code and one important PDF with theory which essentially show how to use a few techniques (a solver, heuristics, ...) for taxi dispatching - something I hope will help build wonderful, scalable self-driving taxi services.
-This repository was meant as a proof-of-concept and will find its continuation soon in form of a production-ready dispatcher/protocol - my plan for rainy days in 2021.
+This repository was meant as a proof-of-concept and will find its continuation soon in form of a production-ready dispatcher/protocol, which could also be used to test different algorithms.
 This task extends beyond one-man capabilities - if you would like to join me or would like me to join a dedicated team - you will find my email in the [commit log](https://api.github.com/users/boguszjelinski/events/public).

 A few files with code are meant to explain or test different aspects of the problem:
 File | Purpose |